netrisai/docs/lag.rst

 Automatic LAG with EVPN Multi-homing
 -----------------------------------

+If LACP is configured on the server side, then Netris will automatically identify the corresponding switch port pairs and form a LAG with EVPN Multihoming enabled for any switch ports participating in a V-Net service.

 EVPN Multi-Homing (EVPN-MH) offers robust support for an all-active redundancy model for servers.
 This means that all connections from a server to multiple switches are concurrently active and operational, ensuring high availability, load balancing, and seamless failover capabilities.
 As a result, EVPN-MH enhances network resilience and continuity of service.

 .. image:: images/lag_diagram2.png